Genus-one open string amplitudes on AdS$_5\times$S$^3$ from CFT: Conclusions

 \item Another interesting follow-up question concerns higher genera.
 The two-loop field theory correlator has recently been constructed in \cite{Huang:2023oxf}, with the differential operator $\dfour$ playing again a crucial role in their position space ansatz.
 It would be interesting to explore whether a similar approach is applicable to string corrections at two-loop order.
 However, the information contained in the leading log is not expected to fix the entire correlator, and therefore additional constraints, such as predictions for the flat-space limit, might need to be supplemented.

 \item When reviewing the tree-level amplitudes in Section \ref{sec:tree_level_review}, we pointed out that the $\lambda^{-3/2}$ correction admits the rewriting \eqref{eq:M13_c}.
 This is a consequence of the BCJ relations being satisfied by $\mathcal{M}^{(1,3)}(1234)$ -- a non-trivial property which is not expected by any generic term in the low-energy expansion.
 As a direct consequence, also the one-loop correction $\mathcal{M}^{(2,3)}$ features a special colour structure, described in Section \ref{sec:result_M23}.
 This is in complete analogy with the one-loop field theory term, see \cite{Alday:2021ajh}.
 In both cases, the colour factors recombine into seemingly gauge-group independent structures, i.e. they become expressible in terms of (products of) structure constants $f^{IJK}$ alone.
-This is in contrast to the other string corrections -- both at tree-level and one-loop order -- which clearly depend on the gauge group.
 For the $\lambda^{-3/2}$ correction, this is somewhat surprising given that the methods of \cite{Behan:2023fqq}, which derived $\mathcal{M}^{(1,3)}(1234)$ in the first place, heavily relied on the gauge group being $SO(8)$.
-It would be interesting to consider different gauge groups and further investigate the potential universality of the $\lambda^{-3/2}$ terms considered in our work. \end{itemize}
+It would therefore be interesting to consider tree-level correlators in theories with different gauge groups, and further investigate the potential universality of the $\lambda^{-3/2}$ correction.

-To conclude, we recall that the 8-dimensional organising principle which these correlators obey -- both at tree- and one-loop level -- is reminiscent of very similar findings in the context of other AdS$\times$S backgrounds.
+On general grounds, given the knowledge of such tree-level correlators, the methods presented in this paper can then be straightforwardly applied to those other cases, and it is clear from our construction that any group dependence at tree-level will then propagate to one-loop level.
+The converse, however, is not true in general, since adding up the crossing orientations of the one-loop $s$-channel term is generically a group-dependent operation.
+It would be instructive to investigate this reasoning in detail with other examples at hand. \end{itemize} To conclude, we recall that the 8-dimensional organising principle which these correlators obey -- both at tree- and one-loop level -- is reminiscent of very similar findings in the context of other AdS$\times$S backgrounds.
 This strongly suggests that the hidden symmetry is the lead actor in this play.
 What precisely the role of this actor is, and what exactly his parts are, remains a beautiful open question.
 We believe that an answer to these questions will be of concrete help in the computation of these four-point correlators at all orders in $1/N$ and $1/\lambda$.

-\emph{You may say I'm a dreamer but I'm not the only one.}
+\emph{You may say I'm a dreamer, but I'm not the only one.}